Skip to content

 What is stress?

-Stress is how our bodies respond to threat when we sense danger, whether real or imagined.
-We can all feel stressed when we are under too much mental or emotional pressure.
-We all have different stress levels which are based on individual experiences, personality and how we choose or have learned to respond to situations.
-But stress can also be unhealthy and cause anxiety or depression, particularly if we are exposed to long periods of pressure and major life events that trigger our stress response.
-Examples of external stress triggers include:
+Stress is our body’s natural response to danger, whether it’s a real or imagined threat.
+When we’re under too much mental or emotional pressure, we can feel stressed.
+However, everyone has different stress levels, which are shaped by our individual experiences, personality, and coping mechanisms.
+Prolonged exposure to stress can lead to anxiety or depression, particularly if we experience significant life events that trigger our stress response.
+Some external stress triggers include:

 Good stress vs bad stress

-Bad stress – Stress is problematic when it becomes disproportionate to your problems or fears when you are feeling overwhelmed and overthinking everything.
-When we find ourselves in this situation too much, it might be a signal that we are stepping into a mental health challenge and into the territory of anxiety and depression.
+Bad stress – Stress becomes problematic when it exceeds the severity of our problems or fears.
+When we feel overwhelmed and find ourselves constantly overthinking things, it may be a sign that we’re struggling with our mental health and may be entering into the territory of anxiety and depression.